Dr. Juliet Waterkeyn, Co-founder

 The following year (2013), whilst ACF provided subsidies for the vulnerable households without latrines, Zim AHEAD went on to start 52 School Health Clubs in the same area, so as to ensure generations to come will maintain the standards their parents now practice.

 After three years trying to meet compliance stands for direct funding, USAID finally funded Zim AHEAD directly to carry out a one year Cholera Mitigation program which reached 368 villages in Chimanimani, Chipinge and Mutare.
 In one year, therefore, our organisation was coordinating 883 Community Health Clubs with a total of only 30 dedicated staff for as low as US$2.34 cost per beneficiary!

-The original vision of cost-effective sustainable development lives on under the invaluable leadership of Regis Matimati, who has been standing in as Acting Director and building up the visibility of the organisation with his strong advocacy skills.
-He is suitably supported by Programme Manager, Andrew Muringaniza (the longest serving employee with Zim AHEAD for 15 years) who heads the field team.
-I attribute our success in the past few years to Andrew’s ability to make things work in the field.
+The original vision of cost-effective sustainable development lives on under the invaluable leadership of Regis Matimati, was Acting Director, building up the visibility of the organisation with his strong advocacy skills.
+He was suitably supported by Programme Manager, Andrew Muringaniza (the longest serving employee with Zim AHEAD for 15 years) who heads the field team.
+The success in the past few years can be attributed to Andrew’s ability to make things work in the field.
 He wins ‘Worker of the Year 2013’ for his quiet organisation and infinite patience in the field, achieving all targets despite the hurdles of the past year.

-In 2014 Africa AHEAD is registered in Zimbabwe as a Private Voluntary Organisation and the Trust, Zimbabwe AHEADis now being absorbed into the international NGO with Regis Matimati as Country Representative.
+In 2014 Africa AHEAD was registered in Zimbabwe as a Private Voluntary Organisation and whilst Zimbabwe AHEAD continued as a local organisation.